Admission

 Application

-Complete Application | Once your home university has nominated you, complete an online application and forward a transcript, recommendation letter letter, documentation of English proficiency (if required), and other financial documents to Overseas Programs.
+Complete Application | Once your home university has nominated you, complete an online application and forward a recommendation letter and documentation of English proficiency (if required) to Overseas Programs.

 ** NOTE: Official TOEFL score documents must come directly from ETS-TOEFL.
 WU's code is 6929, Dept. Code: 00